 If a student disagrees with the faculty member’s accusation or sanction for academic misconduct, the student should first attempt to resolve the issue by discussing his or her concerns with the faculty member who issued the sanction.
 If the matter is not resolved to the student’s satisfaction after meeting with the faculty member, the student may appeal or dispute the action taken through the appeals process outlined below.

-A written request for an appeal meeting before the Academic Appeals Committee must be submitted to the Department Chair, within 5 business days after receiving a copy of the Academic Misconduct Reporting Form from the faculty member.
+A written request for an appeal meeting before the Academic Appeals Committee must be submitted to the department chair, within five business days after receiving a copy of the Academic Misconduct Reporting Form from the faculty member.

 The Appeals Committee will convene to hear the student’s appeal.

 This Appeals Committee is the final decision-making body for academic misconduct appeals within the School of Public Health unless a documentable procedural error occurred during the appeals process, in which case a final appeal may be made following the procedures outlined in the Code of Student Rights, Responsibilities, and Conduct.
 If it is determined by the Appeals Committee that academic misconduct did not occur, documentation of the accusation and sanction will be expunged from the student's file.

 The appeals process outlined above does not apply in situations where a student disagrees with a letter grade in a course based on quality of work.
 The final decision regarding letter grades based on quality of work rests with the course instructor.
 This appeals process can only be used for letter grade appeals if there is a procedural or policy violation.
 In addition, the appeals process outlined above does not apply in situations where a student disagrees with his or her placement on academic probation due to grades earned.

 Students are required to notify FSPH Student Success of their pending graduation by completing the Application for Graduation Form found in the student portal of the Fairbanks School of Public Health website.
 The Division of Student Success will notify students of graduation application deadlines via email.